martanne/vis/README.md

  - Unicode aware

- - binary clean

- - handle arbitrary files (this includes large ones, think >100M SQL-dumps)
+ - handle arbitrary files including
+    - large ones e.g. >500M SQL dumps or CSV exports
+    - single line ones e.g. minified JavaScript
+    - binary ones e.g. ELF files

- - unlimited undo/redo support
+ - unlimited undo/redo support, the possibility to revert to any earlier/later state

- - syntax highlighting

  - regex search (and replace)

  - multiple file/window support

+ - syntax highlighting

 The goal could thus be summarized as "80% of vim's features (in other words the useful ones) implemented in roughly 1% of the code".